You are currently viewing St. Joseph’s Hospital / Sudbury General Hospital – Sudbury Ontario

 – The last student graduated from the Marymount School of Nursing on May 28, 1969.

 – On October 15, 1969 regional ambulance service was established and an ambulance garage constructed.
-The garage is to the left of the main entrance.
+The garage was to the left of the main entrance.

 – By 1970 neurosurgery was available at the hospital.